Follow us

 • The buyer will need to determine if the underlying assumptions on which financial projections have been made make sense and are believable.

-• How much normalized working capital is needed to been the business operating, and how working capital is defined in the first place.
+• How much normalized working capital is needed to have the business operating, and how working capital is defined in the first place?

 • In terms of debt, when does it need to be paid back?